 Children can enjoy (and learn from) this trip too – there are several species of native

-At the park entrance there is a ticketing booth where you must pay your entrance fee (Bs.
-30 for adults and Bs.
-15 for children if you are Bolivian).
-The entrance fee triples if you are a foreigner costing Bs.
-90 (about $12 dollars) for adults and Bs.
-25 (about $3 dollars) for children.
+At the park entrance there is a ticket booth where you must pay your entrance fee: about $12 dollars for adults and about $3 dollars for children.
 Once you’ve paid your entrance fee (which includes a snack if you bring a large group of children with a reservation, like for a school field trip) your biologist guide will meet you here and begin the tour.

 There is also a small souvenir shop where you can purchase local handcrafts.
 Round out the day with a ride on a horse-drawn cart around the park.
 Be amazed at the over 150 species of butterflies flitting about you throughout the day, on your walking tour and everywhere else you are in the park.
 Wear comfortable clothing and good walking shoes.

 Personnel are very nice and really REALLY knowledgeable about all the species of plants and animals they show you.
 When they are not guiding tours they are working and researching the plants that eventually are shown on the tour.

 Yvaga Guazu is a definite “don’t miss it” place if you are a true nature lover.
 It is the only park in South America that has obtained Sustainable Tourism Certification.
 The park is open from sunrise to sunset every single day of the year.
 June and July are winter in Bolivia and colder so you're less likely to see some of the animals (like sloths, monkeys and butterflies) during these months (all the plant species will be there regardless of the weather).
 However, I’ve found it’s the most comfortable time of the year to take such a long walking tour because you won’t suffer the heat and humidity.
 This is the rainforest.